Bala (2019 film): Plot

-The film opens in Kanpur in 2005, where 14-year-old students tease a bald teacher.
-Balmukund "Bala" Shukla, a popular kid who carries much pride in his hairstyle, leads the teasing of the teacher.
-Bala borrows notes from the studious and dark-complexioned Latika Trivedi who was good in studies and passes them off as his own to the fair-skinned Shruti to impress her by pasting a new sticker bearing his name above Latika's notebook.
-When Latika calls him out and opens up the sticker in front of Shruti, Bala berates her for being dark-skinned.
-The narrator describes how society values beauty and fair skin over other accomplishments, especially in marriage.
+The film opens in Kanpur in 2005, where 14-year-old Balmukund "Bala" Shukla, proud of his hair, leads his classmates in teasing a bald teacher.
+He borrows notes from the studious, dark-complexioned Latika Trivedi and passes them off as his own to impress the fair-skinned Shruti.
+When Latika exposes him, Bala insults her complexion.
+The narrator notes society's preference for beauty and fair skin, particularly in marriage.